Delivering on our mission to make healthcare better means more today than ever before.

 The very next day, the CE Marked Emergency Relief Bed project kicked off simultaneously in Turkey at Stryker’s Kayseri facility and in Germany at Stryker’s Tuttlingen facility.
 The team understood that the response to the COVID-19 crisis would be a marathon, not a sprint.
 Countries at various stages and waves of the virus would need to be prepared not only for what was happening now, but also for the future.

-The project quickly gained traction as Global Quality and Operations (GQO), Sourcing, Stryker Medical International (SMI) Research and Development (R&D), Operations, Regulatory, Quality and the Tuttlingen Plant teams looked beyond their decentralised business units, divisions, titles and geographies to truly live the Stryker mission as one entity working towards a common goal of helping our customers on the front lines.
+The project quickly gained traction as Global Quality and Operations (GQO), Sourcing, Stryker Medical International (SMI) Research and Development (R&D), Operations, Regulatory, Quality and the Tuttlingen Plant teams looked beyond their decentralized business units, divisions, titles and geographies to truly live the Stryker mission as one entity working towards a common goal of helping our customers on the front lines.

 All hands on deck

 One of the first steps in the process was securing raw materials in the middle of a global pandemic.
 Working across a supply chain in multiple countries, the sourcing team discovered that the two regions that make steel bolts in Europe were in Italy and Turkey.
-Italy was all but shut down, so the teams sourced material from several Turkish suppliers that the SMI teams had established a strong relationship with over the years.
+Italy was all but shut down, so the teams sourced material from several Turkish suppliers the SMI teams had established a strong relationship with over the years.

 Meanwhile, the regulatory, quality, research and development, and operations teams in Turkey, Germany and the Netherlands partnered with colleagues in Kalamazoo, Michigan, to prototype, test, iterate and ensure compliance with all CE mark requirements while expediting every step of the process.